 · Be informed.
 Learn what emergencies can occur in the area and how officials notify residents should a disaster occur.

-People can visit redcross.org/sc to find out more about how to protect themselves and their loved homes from fire and other emergencies.
+People can visit redcross.org/firesafety to find out more about how to protect themselves and their loved homes from fire and other emergencies.
 Contact your local Red Cross to find out about smoke alarm installation events here in south Louisiana.